Five Nights at Freddy's: Video game series

 Reviews for Sister Location were again mixed, with Metacritic assigning a score of 62.
 Patricia Hernandez of Kotaku called it Scott Cawthon's "most ambitious game yet," praising its production value, while Rowen and William Hughes of The A.V.
 Club highlighted the improved mobility and task-based gameplay.
 Other critics, such as Angelo M. D'Argenio of GameCrate, argued the difficulty was unbalanced, likening each night to its own tutorial, while Rowen criticized night four as a frustrating obstacle.
 Additionally, outlets like Rock Paper Shotgun and GameCrate applauded Freddy Fazbear's Pizzeria Simulator's blend of business simulation and survival horror, while PC Gamer described Ultimate Custom Night as an inventive twist on the franchise's standard gameplay loop.

 Later titles continued to have mixed feedback.
 Help Wanted received praise for its use of virtual reality, with the PlayStation 4 version earning a Metacritic score of 80.
 Reviewers highlighted its atmosphere and blending of old and new content.
 However, non-VR ports were criticized—Nintendo Life rated the Switch version poorly, citing the loss of VR functionality as a major drawback.
 Security Breach, which was assigned a score of 64 by Metacritic, drew attention for its larger scope and visuals, but faced criticism for technical issues and a clunky save system by critics such as Ben Croshaw of The Escapist.
+Hadley Vincent of Destructoid praised the level design and exploration for Secret of the Mimic, but criticized the lack of jumpscares, gameplay, bosses, and technical issues.
 Meanwhile, Into the Pit, based on the franchise's extended universe, was positively received for its innovation yet adherence to the tone of the original series.
 It received the series's highest Metacritic score of 87.